 Students are encouraged to report instances of mistreatment that occur during a course or clerkship.
 Reporting these incidents helps the School and its affiliated hospitals sustain an environment of collegiality and mutual support.

 Direct Reporting to Dean for Students

 Students have the option, and are encouraged, to report incidents to the immediate attention of the Dean for Students, who will treat such reports with discretion.

 HMS students wishing to report a violation of the University Policy should begin in all cases by contacting the Harvard University Office for Sexual and Gender-Based Dispute Resolution (“ODR”) or an HMS Title IX Coordinator.

-A student may seek counsel in a matter involving mistreatment, discrimination, affirmative action, or harassment through an appropriate officer, such as the University Title IX Officer or an HMS Title IX Coordinator; a Society Advisory Dean or Advisor; a faculty advisor/mentor; a course, clerkship or PCE director; the coordinator of services for students with disabilities; the Dean for Students.
+A student may seek counsel in a matter involving mistreatment, discrimination, affirmative action, or harassment through an appropriate officer, such as the University Title IX Officer or an HMS Title IX Coordinator; a Society Advisory Dean or Advisor; a faculty advisor/mentor; a course, clerkship or PCE director; the Director of Disability Services; the Dean for Students.
 Students may wish to consult with the following offices which can provide information, assistance and support.